A Rage in Harlem: Plot

-Jackson bribes Slim with $200, but must steal the money from Mr. Clay since his money is now gone.
+Jackson bribes Slim with $200 but must steal the money from Mr. Clay since his money is now gone.
 Jackson learns that Slim has "arrested" Imabelle and taken her away, so he approaches Goldy to help find her, due to his knowledge of Harlem's criminal underworld.
 Goldy agrees, but insists that he retains the gold.
-Goldy learns the crew is using the gold to run a fake gold mine scam, and gives Jackson a fake bank roll in order to lure Gus, the crew's contact man.
+Goldy learns the crew is using the gold to run a fake gold mine scam and gives Jackson a fake bank roll in order to lure Gus, the crew's contact man.
 Gus and Jackson travel to the crew's headquarters, with Goldy and Big Kathy following.
 Goldy overpowers Gus, then he and Big Kathy enter the apartment posing as the police.
 Jackson runs up to the apartment, followed closely by uniformed police and the two detectives.
 In the ensuing melee, Gus is shot and a police officer has acid thrown in his face.
 The crew escapes with Imabelle in tow, and retreat to Slim's office.
 Jackson, Goldy and Big Kathy acquire the hearse from Mr. Clay's funeral parlor, in order to transport the gold.
 The crew departs again, leaving Imabelle with the gold.
-They drive by as Imabelle goes down stairs, and abduct her.
+They drive by as Imabelle goes downstairs, and abduct her.
 They stop when they see the gold, which has been transferred to the hearse, and Slim kills Big Kathy when he intervenes.
 Goldy leaves with Imabelle, intending to avenge his death.

 Slim and crew meet with Easy Money the enact the sale of the gold, but Slim calls off the deal out of annoyance with him.
-There is a shoot out where Hank and Josie are killed.
+There is a shootout where Hank and Josie are killed.
 When Goldy bursts in, he is shot and Easy Money is mortally wounded.
 Slim escapes with Imabelle, and Jackson arrives to confront him.
 They tussle, but as Slim prepares to slit Jackson's throat it is Imabelle who shoots Slim dead.
 While Grave Digger and Coffin Ed apprehend Jackson for his initial theft of Mr. Clay's money, Imabelle leaves with the money from the deal, heading back to Mississippi.
 Mr. Clay makes bail for Jackson because he appreciates the business Jackson has drummed up for him; the money found on Slim's thugs will go towards their funerals, to be performed by Mr. Clay.
 Jackson hurries to the train station, where Imabelle has left $50,000 for Goldy and a similar sum for Jackson, along with a note telling him that he is too good for her.
 Jackson and Goldy briefly reconcile, then Jackson boards the train while leaving his money behind.
-Jackson and Imabelle reunite, and depart for Mississippi together.
+Jackson and Imabelle reunite and depart for Mississippi together.